A Hammersmith Walk

 Go south along Shepherd Bush Road.

 The factory range on the right was built as a Ford service depot and showroom in 1915-6.
 The police station of 1938 is by Donald McMorran.
-Opposite the Carnegie Central Library of 1904-5 was designed by Henry T Hare with sculpture by Schenck including statues of Shakespeare and Milton in the niches.
-The former fire station was built in 1913-4.
+Opposite the Carnegie Central Library of 1904-5 was designed by Henry T Hare with sculpture by Schenck including statues of Milton and Shakespeare in the niches.
 The Sacred Heart High School was originally commissioned from JF Bentley by St Thomas's Seminary in 1868.
 The main buildings were completed in 1881 and the chapel in 1884.
 The convent took over in 1893 and established a girls' school to which have been added other buildings.
+The former fire station was built in 1913-4.
+The Hammersmith Palais has now closed.

 At the end go right along Hammersmith Broadway